-Strategy and Planning Committee
+Strategy and Planning Committee Purpose

-5.21.
+5.42.
 This Committee's role is to ensure an integrated approach to the development of the MTFP, Strategy, Policing Plan and annual budget.

-- 5.22.
-The Strategy and Planning Committee will formally report in writing to the Authority highlighting progress against the Policing Plan, MTFP and Strategy development processes and any significant matters arising. - 5.23.
-The Strategy and Planning Committee will provide the Authority and Accounting Officer with an Annual Report, timed to support finalisation of the annual PSA charges, summarising and explaining any significant movements for individual PSA holders. - 5.24.
+5.43.
+The Strategy and Planning Committee will formally report in writing to the Authority highlighting progress against the Policing Plan, MTFP and Strategy development processes and any significant matters arising.

+- 5.44.
+The Strategy and Planning Committee will provide the Authority and Accounting Officer with an Annual Report, timed to support finalisation of the annual PSA charges, summarising and explaining any significant movements for individual PSA holders. - 5.45.
 The Strategy and Planning Committee will provide a report to each December Authority meeting presenting and recommending the final budget for the next financial year.

-- Advising on the preparation of the annual budget - Ensuring appropriate consultation in the preparation of the budget - Reviewing the annual PSA charges and understanding the reasons for any significant movements - To produce a draft Strategy and Medium Term Financial Plan (MTFP) for consideration by the Authority - To set out the desired culture and behaviours in alignment with the Strategy - To oversee development of subordinate strategies including those relating to people, equality and diversity - To prepare the Policing Plan in line with the strategy and stakeholder requirements - To ensure effective consultation with stakeholders in the preparation of the Strategy, MTFP, and Policing Plan. - To agree performance metrics with the force - To oversee development of an annual report from the Authority
+- To produce a draft Strategy and Medium Term Financial Plan (MTFP) for consideration by the Authority - To set out the desired culture and behaviours in alignment with the Strategy - To oversee development of subordinate strategies including those relating to people, equality and diversity - To prepare the Policing Plan in line with the strategy and stakeholder requirements - To agree performance metrics with the forceAdvising on the preparation of the annual budget - To ensure effective consultation with stakeholders in the preparation of the Strategy, MTFP/budget, and Policing Plan. - Reviewing the annual PSA charges and understanding the reasons for any significant movements - Business case approvals in line with delegation limits set out in the Code of Governance - To oversee development of an annual report from the Authority